MWFK/Live-Streaming/README.md

 # The following are some of my IT Activism ressources and links
-### Covered topics
+### Topics Covered
-Artificial Intelligence, Data Science, Cloud, Competitions...
+Mostly Artificial Intelligence, Data Science, Cloud, Competitions...